alumina-lang/alumina/README.md

 # Contributing

 Issues, pull requests, and feature requests are most welcome.
-There is not a good test suite at the moment, but there are regression tests that run all the examples in the `examples` folders.
+Standard library is somewhat covered with tests, and there are also regression tests that run all the examples in the `examples` folders.
 These tests are run with

 ```
 make test